 There’s a reason that wrestling is one of the most successful athletic program at Edgemont and our values and philosophy are the core drivers.

-We're uniquely positioned to build all these qualities in our young athletes - qualities that transcend sports and have carried our Edgemont Wrestlers on to colleges and universities in the past few years such as Harvard, Princeton, Penn, Duke, NYU, University of Chicago and many others.
+We're uniquely positioned to build all these qualities in our young athletes - qualities that transcend sports and have carried our Edgemont Wrestlers on to colleges and universities in the past few years such as Harvard, Princeton, Columbia, Cornell, Penn, Duke, Johns Hopkins, University of Virginia, NYU, University of Chicago and many others.

 Frequently Asked Questions

 100% absolutely yes!
 Building better athletes and better people is an opportunity we proudly offer to all Edgemont students - boys and girls!

 We're proud to have had many young ladies participate in our program through the years and have two amazing young ladies on our high school team right now.

 At the high school level, girls' wrestling is actually one of the fastest growing sports in the country with over 28,000 participants last year.